Year 11 Summer Plans 2021

-Results will be distributed on Thursday 20th August from 10am until 11am.
-We will use the gym in the same way as for your results from Year 10.
-We will review the requirements for Social Distancing nearer the date, but will make sure that the expectations are clearly set out.
+Results will be distributed on Thursday 12th August from 10am until 11am.
+We will use the Hall in the same way as for your results from Year 10.
+We will review the requirements for social distancing nearer the date, but will make sure that the expectations are clearly set out.

 If for any reason you cannot collect your results on that day we will offer two alternatives;

 - If you require someone else to collect your results you must email Mrs Robinson (firstname.lastname@example.org) by the 16th July with your full name and tutor group and that person’s full name.
 When they come to collect your results, they will need to bring photo ID with them.
 We will not give out results, even to parents, if we have not received the information in advance.

 - We will send your results home by 1st class post when we finish for results day.
 We will use the address we have recorded on SIMS.
 If you have moved recently you must make sure that we are informed as soon as you can.
 If you don’t want us to do this then you must contact Mrs Robinson immediately.

 ‘So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand’.
 Isaiah 41:10